Ouss84/react-forms/README.md

 - Defining methods in the class components and allow the app to render the states as the change.
 - Passing methodes from one component to another.
 - Manipulating the rendering using CSS.
+- Using a local storage to post the data from the form.

 ## App screenshots